100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:20:55] – Sara Barkat

 I do think so, yeah.
-And in fact, I remember Sonia, my sister, telling me, she was in some club at college and she was like, yeah, there’s like 15 people there.
+In fact, I remember Sonia, my sister, telling me, she was in some club at college, and she was like, yeah, there’s like 15 people there.
 And they got to talking about something.
-Ended up talking about cooking and it turned out that Sonia was the only person in that entire club of 15 people that actually knew how to cook.
-I found that really surprising and really too bad, you know, because, again, that means these young people, their options are a lot more limited.
+Ended up talking about cooking, and it turned out that Sonia was the only person in that entire club of 15 people that knew how to cook.
+I found that really surprising and really too bad, because, again, that means these young people, their options are a lot more limited.

 They’re forced to take just what’s on the shelves.
 They don’t even know necessarily what’s going into that food and they don’t have a connection to it on a basic level of like just if they are somewhere random, you know, what can they do?
 They have less at their fingertips with that.

 Sara has some great views on the concept of speed versus slowness.
 So from our side, what questions are Claire and myself not asking you about work?

 [00:22:09] – Sara Barkat